jecnua/k8s_setup/01-scope/README.md

 # Waeve scope

-Will install the latest scope.
+Will install the latest Weave scope on the k8s cluster.

-    nodePort: 30080
+    Namespace: default

+## Expose it

+To expose it I advice an ingress rule.
+An example is on file commented.
+Change it for your hostname.

 ## Sources